-One of the biggest transitions in a child’s life is moving from primary to secondary school.
-It can be a time full of fun, excitement and new experiences, but can also be challenging or worrying for some children.
+Moving from primary to secondary school, or high school, is a big transition.
+It can be a time full of fun, excitement and new experiences, but it can also be challenging or worrying for many children.
 You can help by making sure your child is prepared and feels supported.

-Secondary school offers new social and learning opportunities.
-Children are often excited about new friends, subjects, teachers and routines, but secondary school also means a move from the familiar to the unknown, and a whole new way of doing things.
+These worries are all normal.
+Secondary school also means a move from the familiar to the unknown, and a whole new way of doing things.

 Your child will need to meet new peers and make new friends, and establish or re-establish her position within a peer group.